 Discovering Belsebuub’s Work on OBEs

 I later discovered Belsebuub’s writing and became intrigued by his practical tips to have out of body experiences, through either astral projection or becoming conscious in dreams.
-His writings also confirmed to me the authenticity of my first experience.
-I practiced various techniques suggested by Belsebuub, such as mantras, concentration and reality checks, which I mention below.

-I noticed that certain factors tended to allow me to wake up in dreams more frequently, such as being persistent, and/or practicing with a group.
 On one occasion, I had been practicing some of Belsebuub’s techniques with a group of friends, with the aim of astral projecting during the night.
 I didn’t manage to achieve my goal that night and felt a little disappointed as I travelled back to a friend’s home.
 However, I had a nap after I arrived and to my pleasant surprise, I woke up in a dream and could study various things within the room in which I was staying.
 So on this occasion, although I didn’t achieve the result I had hoped for during the group practice time, I still benefitted from the effects of it soon afterwards.

 It was inspiring to be able to observe the place I was in clearly, while knowing that my physical body was still asleep.
 However, as with the early experience with the book, I noticed on each occasion that there was something slightly out of place.
 Sometimes these anomalies have in themselves acted as triggers to become lucid, while on other occasions, I’ve felt there may be a level of symbolism or teaching to them, such as when I’ve seen a notice with information on it.